Y’all I decided to try my hand at using Plaster of Paris on some faux leaves.

 This was my first attempt at this project and here are a few things I would do differently.

-- Be sure that both sides of the leaf are coated throughly with the plaster.
-Some of mine were thinly coated and therefore, they were fragile.
-Those with a good heavy coating were perfect for my projects.
+- Be sure that both sides of the leaf are coated thoroughly with the plaster.
+Some of mine were thinly coated, and therefore, they were fragile.
+Those with a good, heavy coating were perfect for my projects.

 Plaster Leaves DIY Projects

 You might be wondering at this point what I plan to do with all these plaster leaves.
 Well, I actually have 3 projects in mind.
-First, is this hanging leaf wreath and you can see how I put this together here.
+First, you can check out this hanging leaf wreath tutorial.

 Thanks so much for stopping by.
 I look forward to sharing my next adventure with you.